rekcurd/community/docs/Installation-kubeadm.md

 If you lost the join command, use `kubeadm token create --print-join-command` on the master to get the join command but you might need to regenerate the token because the token only has 24-hour TTL.
 Please check the `kubeadm token` command [here](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-token/) for details.

 ## Install Ingress controller
-For now, you can only access drucker services nghttpx Ingress.
+For now, you can only access Rekcurd services nghttpx Ingress.
 Please follow instructions below to set up nghttpx Ingress Controller.

 ```bash
 $ kubectl apply -f https://raw.githubusercontent.com/zlabjp/nghttpx-ingress-lb/master/examples/default-backend.yaml